ianmiell/bash-scripting-in-three-weeks/README.md

 ## What You Need

-You will need a terminal to run on, or can use [katacoda](https://katacoda.com/courses/centos/playground)
+You will need a terminal to run on, or can use O'Reilly scenarios, eg: https://learning.oreilly.com/scenarios/bash-fundamentals-challenge/9781098138431/

 ## Structure